simp/simp-doc/docs/user_guide/Client_Management.rst

     - Enter the domain name for option **domain-name**
     - Enter the IP Address of the DNS server for option **domain-name-servers**
-    - If PXE booting is being done with this DHCP server, make sure the filename entries  corresponds to the correct file in the tftpserver.
+    - If PXE booting is being done with this DHCP server, make sure the filename entries  corresponds to the correct file in the TFTP server.
-      If the defaults were used setting up the tftpserver, the default here will be corret.

 Save and close the file.